A Selected Chronological Bibliography of Biology and Medicine

 known from the Table des Genres avec l'Indication de l'Espèce qui leur sert

-the method of naming families after one of the constituent genera, rather than
+favored the method of naming families after one of the constituent genera,

 genus for the family.